 This plant has adapted to many regions of the world and is often used as an ornamental plant in home landscapes abroad as well as in the United States.
 The oleander is poisonous when ingested, however, and should not be used in areas where children and pets can consume foliage.
 You should also avoid burning all parts of this African flowering plant as yard waste.
 The fumes when burning oleander are as toxic when breathed as the plant parts are when ingested.

 Also known as the balsam apple, botanical name Momordica charantia, the wild cucumber grows as a vine with dark green, deep-lobed leaves.
 It is a native of tropical Africa.
 The plant produces yellow blossoms that eventually become a bright red-skinned fruit with red pulp and seeds like those of the cucumber.
 Both the skin and the seeds are toxic.
-The vines can quickly cover large areas and should be controlled with a herbicide with the active ingredient glyphosate, according to the University of Florida Okeechobee Extension Service.
+The vines can quickly cover large areas and should be controlled with a herbicide with the active ingredient glyphosate.
 Careful removal of the fruit from the dead vines is necessary to prevent further invasion of the vine.

-Datura stramonium, or stinkblaar, is an annual that can be found throughout Africa.
+Datura stramonium, or stinkblaar, is an annual African Plant that can be found throughout Africa.
 It has been held responsible for the poisonings of children.
-Also called thorn apple, it is recognized by its purple stems, toothed leaves and spiked fruits, according to TrekNature.
+Also called thorn apple, it is recognized by its purple stems, toothed leaves and spiked fruits.
 It can be found along roads, in fields and even in cultivated areas.
-The seeds are rich in tropane alkaloids, autonomic nervous system toxins.
+The seeds are rich in tropane alkaloids, which are autonomic nervous system toxins.
 The strength of the toxins can vary due to environmental conditions.
 Some people attempt to use the toxins of the plant as a narcotic agent, but their use can end in death.